Day 10- Visiting the Rhine Falls.

 So, would we recommend the Rhine Falls?
 Oh heck yes.
 It’s magical, magnificent and totally worth your time.
 I defy anyone to go there and not be impressed.
 It definitely helped that it was warm and sunny, but I believe the falls are open all year round, so you could go see it in the snow!

-Afterwards, we wound our way back out of Switzerland and now we’re back in Germany heading East.
+Afterwards, we considered a trip to Zurich, a city I’ve always wanted to visit, or Stein am Rhein, a beautiful historic village close by, but instead we wound our way back out of Switzerland and now we’re back in Germany heading East.
 We stopped by a gorgeous lake called Lake Constance for the night.
 Great little parking area.
-More on that in the next blog post.

 Next stop- Germany’s fairytale Castle- Neuschwanstein!!